earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/04-spatial-data/2018-02-05-spatial-data-landing-page.md

-## Calculate Total Length of Road Siskiyou, Modoc, Del Norte County in California

-Create a geopandas `data.frame` that shows the total length of road in each county in the state of California.
-To calculate this use the following layers:

-* Counties in California: `spatial-vector-lidar/california/ca_counties/CA_Counties_TIGER2016.shp` layer
-* Roads: `spatial-vector-lidar/global/ne_10m_roads/ne_10m_roads.shp` layer

-IMPORTANT: before performing this calculation, REPROJECT both data layers to albers `.to_crs({'init': 'epsg:5070'})` Tips

-* Both layers need to the in the SAME coordinate reference system for you to work with them together.
-* You will want to clip the roads to the boundary of California.
-The `unary_union` attribute will be useful for this clip operation!
-* you may need to rename a column for this to work properly.
-You can use `dataframe.rename(columns = {'old-col-name':'new-col-name'}, inplace = True)` to rename a column in pandas.
-* To assign each road to it's respective county, you will need to do a spatial join using `.sjoin()`

-* Finally calculate the length of each road segment.

-To calculate length of each line in your geodataframe , you can use the syntax `geopandas_dataframe_name.length`.
-Create a new column using the syntax:

-`geopandas_dataframe_name["length"] = geopandas_dataframe_name.length`

-* Summarize the data to calculate total length using pandas `.groupby()` on the county column name.

-HINT: use: `pd.options.display.float_format = '{:.4f}'.format` if you'd like to turn off scientific notation for your outputs.

 ## Plot 2 - Roads in Siskiyou, Modoc, Del Norte County in California

 ## Plot 2 - Roads in Del Norte, Modoc & Siskiyou Counties

-Using the dataframe that you created above with each road assigned to the county that it is within, create a map of roads by county.
-Color the roads in each county using a unique color.

-Below is a map of the road layers clipped to the three counties to help you check your answer!
-HINT: use the `legend=True` argument in `.plot()` to create a legend.

 {:.output}